 As the 1970's arrived, the music scene began to change.
 A less-is-more approach replaced the extended jam format popularized by such bands as Cream and Iron Butterfly.
 The Byrds cut their seminal country rock opus Sweetheart of the Rodeo, Dylan released the mellow Nashville Skyline, and Gram Parsons formed The Flying Burrito Brothers.
 The most important group of this period was Bob Dylan's former backing combo, The Band, whose Music from Big Pink literally redefined popular music overnight.
 In the midst of all of this, after submitting a demo tape of "Willin" to Lenny Waronker of Warner Brothers, Little Feat was signed to a recording contract.
 They joined a roster of such eclectic artists as Arlo Guthrie, Van Dyke Parks, The Youngbloods, Deep Purple, James Taylor, Van Morrison, Joni Mitchell, The Fugs and Neil Young.

-Extracted from a tape of Little Feat rehearsing for their first album in August of 1970.
+This video was extracted from a tape of Little Feat rehearsing for their first album in August of 1970.